 Print heads are not only delicate, but expensive to replace.
 It is essential to prevent damage to the print head whenever possible.
 Make sure you aren’t risking print head contamination.
 Only use print heads that adhere to the manufacturer’s specifications.
 You may find inexpensive parts offered by a third party, but don’t be fooled by what seems to be a good deal.
 You will only end up paying more in the long run when these parts break or damage the printer.

 Barcode printer errors are a costly nuisance.
 If you are experiencing more errors than you should, it’s likely due to sub-par printer maintenance or materials.
 A barcode printer is a significant investment, and should be treated as such.
 By following manufacturer instructions and doing some basic maintenance, you can prevent these errors from occurring and extend the life of your printer.

-Informs, Inc. offers a wide range of high-quality industrial barcode printers and media.
+Informs, Inc. offers a wide range of high-quality industrial barcode printers and media from the Honeywell industrial label printer family.
 For more information on printer maintenance and which media is right for your printer, contact Informs, Inc. today.